yohannrub/jquery.input-placeholder/README.md

 ## Styling

-The placeholder text of an input can be styled using the css class 'placeholder' applied to the *input* element.
+The placeholder text of an input can be styled using the CSS class 'placeholder' applied to the *input* element.

 ```css
 input.placeholder {